The Goverlan Task Manager provides additional functionality not found in the native Windows Task Manager.

 Use this tab to determine the most resource-consuming processes on the target machine.
 The Top 5 tab displays the five most active processes for CPU usage, Disk IO, Memory usage and Network usage:

-The CPU and Disk IO sections can display either instantaneous values (i.e., the processes which are currently consuming the most resources) or the All-Time Values which correspond to the processes which have consumed the most resources since the system started.
+The CPU and Disk IO sections can display either instantaneous values (i.e., the processes which are currently consuming the most resources) or the All-Time Values which correspond to the processes which have used the most resources since the system started.

 The performance tab displays real-time CPU, Memory usage, and Disk Activity information.
 The refresh update speed can be controlled selecting the Update Speed menu.
 Performance counter information is also always displayed in the Task Manager bottom status bar.